denoland/celld/ARCHITECTURE.md

 - **Strict Isolation**\
   Each tenant runs in its own Deno subprocess (V8 sandbox + cgroup limits)
 - **Horizontal Scale‑Out**\
-  Add nodes to increase capacity; rooms auto‑route to their owner
+  Add nodes to increase capacity; cells auto‑route to their owner

 ### 3. Core Components